THE WONDERS OF SICILY

 Taormina & Mt.
 Etna

 Taormina is situated on Sicily's north-eastern coast at an elevation of about 700 feet.
 The views from there are fabulous – including the beautiful Mediterranean coastline and Mt.
 Etna!
 Our tour of Taormina includes the magnificent Ancient Greek Odeon (theater) and the 12th-14th century Palazzo Corvaja.
-We'll also have an exclusive cooking class with a local chef; we'll shop for fresh seasonal ingredients at the Taormina market, make traditional appetizers plus first and second courses, and sample the dishes we’ve prepared over lunch, paired with local wines.
+We'll also get into the heart of Taormina with an exclusive cooking class with a local chef – including shopping for fresh local ingredients at a local market.

 We'll also visit nearby Mt.
 Etna – a UNESCO World Heritage Site, one of the most active volcanoes in the world, and Europe’s largest.
 Its fertile volcanic soils support extensive agriculture, with vineyards and orchards spread across the lower slopes of the mountain.
 So after our tour, we'll have a group lunch with wine tasting right there on Mt.
 Etna.

 Taormina is situated on Sicily's north-eastern coast at an elevation of about 700 feet.
 The views from there are fabulous – including the beautiful Mediterranean coastline and Mt.
 Etna!
 Our tour of Taormina includes the magnificent Ancient Greek Odeon (theater) and the 12th-14th century Palazzo Corvaja.
-We'll also have an exclusive cooking class with a local chef; we'll shop for fresh seasonal ingredients at the Taormina market, make traditional appetizers plus first and second courses, and sample the dishes we’ve prepared over lunch, paired with local wines.
+We'll also get into the heart of Taormina with an exclusive cooking class with a local chef – including shopping for fresh local ingredients at a local market.

 We'll also visit nearby Mt.
 Etna – a UNESCO World Heritage Site, one of the most active volcanoes in the world, and Europe’s largest.
 Its fertile volcanic soils support extensive agriculture, with vineyards and orchards spread across the lower slopes of the mountain.
 So after our tour, we'll have a group lunch with wine tasting right there on Mt.
 Etna.